Framework

 Different kinds of situation keep showing up in life, and people respond to them differently — some drawn strongly to one kind of demand, others to another.

-A Nature is the relationship between a kind of situation and how a person tends to meet it.
-The Nine Natures name nine of those relationships.
-Most people respond strongly to two or three.
+A Nature describes a kind of situation and how strongly a person is drawn to show up for it.
+The Nine Natures name nine of those kinds.
+Most people are strongly pulled by two or three.

 The nine